siddharthroy12/Leetcode-Notes/Readme.md

 Create a hashmap to store seen numbers with it's index.

-Loop through each number, calculate target - number, the other pair(the result) exists inside the hashmap then just return the two indexes.
+Loop through each number, calculate target - number, if the other pair(the result) exists inside the hashmap then just return the two indexes.

 If the other pair does not exist store the current number in the hashmap.